w3c/wcag3/informative/guidelines/images-and-media/media-alternatives.md

 * As a person who uses sign language, I need sign language interpretations to use the appropriate sign language family for the intended audience of the page or view.
 * As a person who uses sign language, I need to know when sign language interpretation is available for audio content.
 * As a person who uses sign language, I need an easy, discoverable way to request a human sign language interpreter for live events and customer support.
-* As a person who is deaf or hard of hearing and uses extended reality, I need a visual indicator or signal, in addition to audio, to direct me toward the source of a sound or to indicate who is speaking.
-* As a user with color vision deficiency, I need information conveyed through color to also be available through other visual or audio cues.
-* As a user who is deaf, I need important audio notifications and other information conveyed through sound to be available in an alternative format.
-* As a person who is blind or has low vision, I need access to the visual information presented in synchronized media.
 * As a person with a cognitive disability, I need an easy way to find specific content in media.
-* As a person who is deaf or hard of hearing, blind or has low vision, or with a motor, cognitive or learning disability, I need content to be available in multiple ways and formats.
-* As a person who is blind or has low vision, or with a motor, cognitive or learning disability, I need audio and video content to be clearly divided into distinguishable sections.
+* As a person who is blind, or who has low vision, or a motor, cognitive or learning disability, I need audio and video content to be clearly divided into distinguishable sections.